The MECE Framework: A Consultant's Guide to Structured Thinking

 MECE (Mutually Exclusive, Collectively Exhaustive) is the foundational skill that separates structured consultants from everyone else.
 It's why McKinsey analysts can break down any problem in minutes while others create overlapping, incomplete analyses that miss critical issues.

 This guide covers everything you need to know about MECE: what it means, how to apply it to problem-solving and presentations, and how to validate whether your structures actually pass the MECE test.
+For a complete guide to MBB consulting presentation methodology, see our Consulting Presentations Guide.

 What Is MECE?#